-Increase block trees can be utilized for 36 months.
+Increase block trees can be used for 36 months.

 What existing graft-transmissible citrus diseases are important to control in Florida?

 Viroids that cause stunting and reduced yield on trifoliate hybrid rootstocks are spread mechanically and by grafting.
 Citrus tristeza virus, which causes decline on sour orange rootstocks, is spread by aphids and by grafting.
 Psorosis, which causes production loss and eventual tree decline, is spread by grafting infected stock.
 The Citrus Budwood Protection Program helps control these diseases by propagating from registered stock that has been pathogen tested.